-Connection reinstatement is the process of initiator logging in with a ISID-TSIH-CID combination that is possibly active from the target's perspective - thus implicitly logging out the connection state machine corresponding to the CID and reinstating a new Full Feature Phase iSCSI connection in its place (with the same CID).
+Connection reinstatement is the process of an initiator logging in with a ISID-TSIH-CID combination that is possibly active from the target's perspective - causing the implicit logging out of the connection corresponding to the CID and reinstating a new Full Feature Phase iSCSI connection in its place (with the same CID).
 Thus, the TSIH in the Login PDU MUST be non-zero and CID does not change during a connection reinstatement.
 The Login request performs the logout function of the old connection if an explicit logout was not performed earlier.
 In sessions with a single connection, this may imply the opening of a second connection with the sole purpose of cleaning up the first.
-Targets should support opening a second connection even when they do not support multiple connections in Full Feature Phase.
+Targets MUST support opening a second connection even when they do not support multiple connections in Full Feature Phase if ErrorRecoveryLevel is 2 and SHOULD support opening a second connection if ErrorRecoveryLevel is less than 2.

 If the operational ErrorRecoveryLevel is 2, connection reinstatement enables future task reassignment.
 If the operational ErrorRecovery-Level is less than 2, connection reinstatement is the replacement of the old CID without enabling task reassignment.
-In this case, all the tasks that were active on the old CID are internally terminated.
+In this case, all the tasks that were active on the old CID must be immediately terminated without further notice to the initiator.

-The initiator connection state MUST be CLEANUP\WAIT (section 5.1) for attempting a connection reinstatement.
+The initiator connection state MUST be CLEANUP\WAIT (section 6.1.3) when the initiator attempts a connection reinstatement.

-In practical terms, beside the implicit logout connection, reinstatement is equivalent to a new connection login.
+In practical terms, beside the implicit logout of the old connection, reinstatement is equivalent to a new connection login.